Posted on - Last updated: This post may contain affiliate links

-With Burns night having just passed here in Scotland, I thought it would be the perfect time to update this post!
-(F.Y.I.
-Burns night is the celebration of the life of Scottish poet, Robert Burns.)
+I created this vegan shortbread biscuits recipe a while ago but with Burns night having just passed here in Scotland, I thought it would be the perfect time to update this post and photos!

 I did consider using coconut oil instead, but it tends to make dough a lot harder to work with and also lacks that buttery flavour that shortbread is so well known for.

-Before creating this recipe, I thought that it was the first time I’d ever made shortbread.
-That is, until I remembered the time that I found my gran’s “microwave recipes” cookbook when I was 12.
+Before posting this recipe, I thought that it was the first time I’d ever made shortbread.
+That is, until I remembered the time that I found my gran’s “Microwave Recipes” cookbook when I was 12.

 I attempted to make shortbread IN THE MICROWAVE, without any adult supervision, and what a shocker… the whole thing failed miserably.
 It ended up completely burnt and glued to the dish.

 In fact, it burned so badly that the dish also had to be disposed of.
-My cousin still likes to make fun of me for that and bring it up at every opportunity…13 years later.
+My cousin still likes to make fun of me for that and bring it up at every opportunity…over a decade later.

 Luckily for you (and my kitchenware), this attempt was much more successful.
 This time I actually used a recipe that I found in my granny’s old-school (non-microwave) recipe book as a rough guide.
 The book is missing lots of pages including the cover but dates way back to 1950.
 How cool!

-As well as switching out dairy butter for vegan margarine, I took out some of the flour and switched it for cornflour.
+As well as switching out dairy butter for dairy-free margarine, I took out some of the flour and switched it for cornflour.
 This makes it much crumblier and more shortbread-like!

 Preheat your oven to 170°C / 340°F and line a baking tray with parchment paper.

-In a large bowl, mix together 100g (½ a cup) of caster/superfine sugar, 200g (¾ cup) of vegan margarine and 1 teaspoon of vanilla extract.
+In a large bowl, mix together 100g (½ a cup) of caster/superfine sugar, 200g (¾ cup) of dairy-free margarine and 1 teaspoon of vanilla extract.
 Mix until everything is well combined.